A Toolkit for the Asian American Community

 This toolkit offers an in-depth look at why and how scarcity mindset manifests in Asian American community with suggestions and recommendations on incorporating solidarity as an everyday practice.
 We are regularly updating the toolkit with additional quotes and ideas from community members as we host participatory events on the topic of scarcity and solidarity.

 We have also built off the learnings of our toolkit in our Under the Magnifying Glass newsletter, which examines social justice through the lens of pop culture.
 Our first issue explored the concept of involution, Naomi Osaka's withdrawal from the French Open, and feeling of languishing using the throughline of scarcity and capitalism.

-In addition to our Salons, we also hosted community events open to anyone centered around the topic of scarcity and solidarity.
+In addition to our Salons, we also hosted public community events open to anyone centered around the topic of scarcity and solidarity.
 We believe that creating spaces for open discourse is instrumental in acknowledging the oppressive norms constructed by dominant identities so that we can collectively work together to overcome them.